Route Brazil - South Africa 1st of April 2013 - May 2nd, 2013

 The validity of the visa is determined by the mission, according to the length duration of the filming/recording chronogram.

-authorization from CET, the Companhia de Engenharia de Tráfego, which is the Traffic Engineering Department, in case the filming is happening in some street.
+It may also be necessary to ask for an authorization from CET, the Companhia de Engenharia de Tráfego, which is the Traffic Engineering Department, in case the filming is happening in some street.
 There are different authorisations in this case, whose prices vary from BRL 148.95 to BRL 1,747.45.
 The complete table of services is available in Portuguese, here, under the title “Filmagem, fotografia, produção de audiovisuais e similares”, which is filming, photography, audiovisual production and similar.

 Some cities may have specific forms which must be filled in order to provide the authorization for filming, which must be checked at the City Halls.